fpdf-easytable/fpdf-easytable/README.md

     $pdf->AddFont('MyFabFont','BI','my_favourite_font_bolditalic.php');

-You need to generate each of the font files that need to be added ('my_favourite_font_bold.php', 'my_favourite_font_italic.php', 'my_favourite_font_bolditalic.php'), refer to your font documentation and see [Fonts And UTF8 Support](https://github.com/fpdf-easytable/fpdf-easytable#fonts-and-utf8-support).
+You need to generate each of the font files that needs to be added in your project ('my_favourite_font_bold.php', 'my_favourite_font_italic.php', 'my_favourite_font_bolditalic.php'), refer to your font documentation and see [Fonts And UTF8 Support](https://github.com/fpdf-easytable/fpdf-easytable#fonts-and-utf8-support).